-A particularly curious approach to database code management and deployment was encountered on a project that used the Fluent Migrations Framework for .NET [20], self-proclaimed as a "structured way to alter your database schema [...] and an alternative to creating lots of sql scripts that have to be run manually by every developer involved."
+A particularly curious approach to database code management and deployment was encountered on a project that used the Fluent Migrations Framework for .NET [21], self-proclaimed as a "structured way to alter your database schema [...] and an alternative to creating lots of sql scripts that have to be run manually by every developer involved."
 In a nutshell, the tool calls for creating a C#.NET class every time the database schema would change (one class per "migration").
-These code files (admittedly, version-controlled) attributed with metadata to identify a specific database update, encapsulate two operations that describe the schema changes: one for a forward deployment ("Up") and one for rollback ("Down").
-With a large database, one that evolved considerably over time, with hundreds of artifacts, the number of C# migration files was astounding (thousands).
-Database changes were published to the target database as part of the application deployment process.
-Installing the database from scratch would incrementally apply every single "Up" migration specification it finds in these files, following the prescribed update.
-To maintain sanity, these source code files needed to be named such that the chronological order would be preserved when browsing in the development tool.
+These code files (admittedly, versioncontrolled) attributed with metadata to identify a specific database update, encapsulate two operations that describe the schema changes: one for a forward deployment ("Up") and one for rollback ("Down").